tapish101/Diy-clock/README.md

 # Diy-clock

-A simple machenical counter and flap display based clock lower power consumption / no TRC
+A simple machenical counter and flap display based clock, lower power consumption / no TRC